Flyingfish812/p2myth/docs/Ship/Shogun.md

 |--|--|--|--|--|--|--|--|--|
 | 43.64 | 78.55 | 340.36 | 2 | 384.00 | 418.91 | 1 | 568.36 | 1 |

+## Comments

+- Dark骑士: This ship with a strong Japanese cultural color of is also one of the first ships to be discovered by speedrun players.
+Its main weapon is highly recognizable.
+It is neither a projectile nor a light.
+Its real-time tracking characteristics are the only one.
+Both the attack method and the aura tend to change the game mechanics.
+Its aura reminds me of scenes in anime: Domain expansion - Fukuma Mizushi.
+- Dark骑士: Although the real-time tracking main weapon looks awesome, if it just looks awesome, it will not become regular on the leaderboard.
+The biggest advantage of the Shogun is that the main weapon does not need to change its position in order to hit the turret.
+This is equivalent to saying that the Shogun has the largest activity space while ensuring its own output in advance.
+For speedrun players, what they consider is how to convert the space into output.
+The answer is to graze.
+It can be said that the Shogun is a grazer.
+It is also the one that best embodies the game's concept of "turning defense into offense".
+- Kite Runner: Shogun can hardly beat other speedrun ships in medium and low-density bullets.
+If you want to gain an advantage in speedrun, you must have a dense bullet and continuously graze to charge the aura.
+In addition to experiences and skills, it is also necessary to break the conventional thinking and use more inhuman operations, and survive after death.
+It can be said that you cannot control it unless you are a master.

 ## Survival

 - No defence except REMP.
 REMP might be a problem in General/Boomerang missions with fast moving darts.
 However, it can reliably break up continuous streams of pellets.